Questions About the Many-Worlds Interpretation

 Where are the other worlds?

-If our universe is a two‑dimensional sheet of paper, a three‑dimensional space can hold an unlimited stack of such sheets.
-Adding just one more dimension gives plenty of “room” for countless worlds.
+If our universe were a two-dimensional sheet of paper, a three-dimensional space could contain an unlimited stack of such sheets.
+In the same way, adding just one more dimension would provide plenty of “room” for countless worlds.
 A natural candidate for that extra dimension is time.

-Worlds that exist at different moments are also part of the multitude.
-We usually picture parallel worlds that coexist at the same instant, but the world ten minutes from now is likewise another world.
+Worlds that exist at different moments can also be regarded as part of this multitude.
+We usually imagine parallel worlds as worlds that coexist at the same instant, but the world ten minutes from now can also be thought of as another world.

 Many-Worlds Interpretation and the Arrow of Time

-Like distance, time can be measured, yet I believe time does not “exist” in quite the same way distance does.
-Distinct worlds exist at distinct instants, and we feel time flow by moving from one world to the next.
+Time, like distance, can be measured.
+Even so, I believe that time does not “exist” in exactly the same way that distance does.
+Different worlds exist at different moments, and we experience the flow of time as a transition from one world to the next.

-Even if the universe expands forever, we cannot measure time unless entropy keeps increasing.
-When entropy finally reaches its maximum, the very phenomenon we call the flow of time may disappear.
+Even if the universe continues expanding forever, time cannot be meaningfully measured unless entropy continues to increase.
+Once entropy reaches its maximum, the phenomenon we call the flow of time may disappear.

 Is the number of worlds infinite?

-Some argue that the number of worlds is infinite; I think it is finite.
-If an electron’s position could vary by an unlimitedly small amount, each tiny shift would create a new world, giving infinity.
-But if there are minimal units of length and time, positions cannot vary below those limits, so the total number of distinct worlds must be finite.
+Some people argue that the number of worlds must be infinite.
+I suspect that it is finite.
+If an electron’s position could vary by an arbitrarily small amount, then each tiny difference could correspond to a different world, producing an infinite number of worlds.
+However, if there are minimum units of length and time, positions cannot differ below those limits, so the total number of distinct worlds would be finite.

 Does energy increase when worlds branch?

-A common worry is that energy would grow each time worlds split.
-Yet we never sum the energies of different times when checking conservation laws, and likewise we need not add the energies of different worlds.
-Energy is conserved within each separate world.
+A common concern is that energy would increase whenever worlds branch.
+However, when we discuss energy conservation, we do not add together the energies of the universe at different times.
+In the same way, we do not need to add together the energies of different worlds.
+Energy is conserved within each individual world.

 Can we observe other worlds?